Michigan Theft Crime Attorney

 - (Note: The fines imposed upon sentencing for a theft crime may be up to three times the value of the property taken, if this is greater than the maximum fine that may otherwise be enforced.)

 Our Michigan criminal defense lawyer at Freedman Law Group is intimately familiar with Michigan's theft laws.
-We have been defending clients in the face of all types of criminal charges throughout Michigan since 1994, and have over 26 years of legal experience to put to work for our clients' cases.
+We have been defending clients in the face of all types of criminal charges throughout Michigan since 1994, and have 59 combined years of legal experience to put to work for our clients' cases.
 If you or someone you know has been arrested for or accused of any type of theft crime, please take a moment to talk to a lawyer at our firm.
 Your initial case evaluation is free, and it may be exactly what you need to fully understand your charges and make a decision about your legal counsel.
 Contact a Michigan criminal defense attorney from our firm today!